gravitational/teleport/rfd/0135-kube-apps-discovery.md

 `app` which means Teleport application will be imported from this service.
 In the future there are plans to expand to database importing.
 If annotation is not set service is treated as an app.

-Annotation `teleport.dev/discovery-protocol` controls protocol for the access of the Teleport app we create.
+Annotation `teleport.dev/protocol` controls protocol for the access of the Teleport app we create.
 If annotation is missing default fallback for the the app's URI is `tcp`.
 However, if annotation is not set, additional attempts will be performed to try to determine protocol of an exposed port:
 -  if kubernetes service port definition has `appProtocol` field, and it contains values `http`/`https` we will use it in the URI.
-- if exposed port's name is `http` or it has numeric value 80, `http` will be used.
+- if exposed port's name is `http` or it has numeric value 80 or 8080, `http` will be used.
 - if exposed port's name is `https` or it has numeric value 443, `https` will be used.

-Annotation `teleport.dev/discovery-port` controls preferred port for the Kubernetes service, only this one will be used even if service has multiple exposed ports.
+Annotation `teleport.dev/port` controls preferred port for the Kubernetes service, only this one will be used even if service has multiple exposed ports.
 Its value should be one of the exposed service ports; otherwise, the app will not be imported.
 Value can be matched either by numeric value or by the name of the port defined on the service.

 Annotation `teleport.dev/app-rewrite` controls rewrite configuration for Teleport app, if needed.
-It should contain full rewrite configuration in YAML format, as you would put into `rewrite` config section of an app (see [documentation](https://goteleport.com/docs/application-access/guides/connecting-apps/#rewrite-redirect)).
+It should contain full rewrite configuration in YAML format, same as one would put into `rewrite` config section of an app (see [documentation](https://goteleport.com/docs/application-access/guides/connecting-apps/#rewrite-redirect)).
 ```yaml
 annotations: